 Wayne Gretzky Sets Them Up

 The Great One was in a giving mood on this date.
 First, on Feb.
 15, 1980, he tied the NHL single-game record by racking up seven assists in the Edmonton Oilers’ 8-2 win over the Washington Capitals.
-The was the first of three seven-assist games he had in his career.
+This was the first of three seven-assist games he had in his career.

 On Feb.
-15, 1999, Gretzky played in his only game in Nashville, and he made it a night to remember.
+15, 1999, Wayne Gretzky played his only game in Nashville, and he made it a night to remember.
 He ended his game with five assists in the Rangers’ 7-4 road victory against the Predators.
 His five helpers put him exactly 1,000 points ahead of Howe, who was second all-time scoring.

 Martin Brodeur’s Big Day

 Martin Brodeur stopped 25 shots on Feb.
 15, 1997, leading the New Jersey Devils to a 4-1 win in his hometown of Montreal.
 This was the 107th victory of his career, passing Chris Terreri for the most in franchise history.
 It also extended his personal undefeated streak to 11 games (8-0-3).

 Exactly three years later, on this date in 2000, Brodeur became the first goaltender in league history to score a game-winning goal.
 He was the last Devils player to touch the puck before the Flyers inadvertently deposited it into their own net.
 This gave them a 3-1 lead and became the game-winner after Mark Recchi scored later in the third period.